- TRY IT FREE TRY IT FREE

 - Industry-leading APEXTRANS technology converts videos with zero quality loss or video compression.

-The step-by-step instructions given below explain how you can use Wondershare UniConverter to transcode a 4K video to ProRes, or to be more precise, 4K to ProRes 422 4K:
+The step-by-step instructions are given below explain how you can use Wondershare UniConverter to transcode a 4K video to ProRes or to be more precise, 4K to ProRes 422 4K:

 Step 1 Click Add Files and Import a 4K Video to UniConverter on Mac.

-Launch Wondershare UniConverter on your Mac computer, click the Add Files icon from the center of the Convert tile, use the box that opens next to locate and select the 4K file you want to transcode to ProRes 422 4K, and click Load.
+Launch Wondershare UniConverter on your Mac computer, click the +Add Files icon from the Video Converter tile, use the box that opens next to locate and select the 4K file you want to transcode to ProRes, and click Load.

 Step 2 Select ProRes Format and a Resolution.

-Click the Convert all tasks to menu from the top-right corner of the main window, go to the Editing tab from the top, select ProRes from the left pane, and select Same as source (with Apple ProRes 422, PCM as its description) from the right.
+Click the Setting icon, go to the Editing tab from the top, select ProRes from the left pane, and select the Same as source from the right.
 This ensures that the source 4K video is transcoded to the ProRes 422 4K format.

 Step 3 Set Output Folder and Begin Transcoding.

-Once you are back on the main window, define a destination location in the Output field at the bottom (or leave the default Converted folder selected), and click Convert from the right side of the 4K file you added to transcode to ProRes 422 4K.
+Once you are back on the main window, define a destination location in the File Location field at the bottom (or leave the default Finished folder selected), and click Convert from the right side of the 4K file you added to transcode to ProRes 422 4K.
 Note: You can add multiple files to transcode all of them in one go.
-When performing the bulk conversion, you must click Convert All from the bottom-right corner of the window.
+When performing the bulk conversion, you must click Start All from the bottom-right corner of the window.

 If RAW footage is captured using any compressed format such as H.264 or H.265, you may experience some lagging after it has been imported to a post-production program like Final Cut Pro X or Adobe Premiere Pro.
 Although these professional video editing tools can create media proxies, the process may still take time, unless you have access to a high-end computer that has enormous GPU, speedy processor, and a lot of RAM.
 If this is not the case with you, it becomes important to transcode the video to ProRes format using an efficient tool like Wondershare UniConverter, especially in case of a 4K file that needs to be transcoded to ProRes 4K in order have smooth and flawless video editing experience without touching the original footage.